 Next step is to take care of your skin properly.
-Use products that are gentle on your skin and do not have a lot of chemicals in them.
+Use products such as the best moisturizer for rosacea that are gentle on your skin and do not have a lot of chemicals in them.
 You can buy skin care products that are for Rosacea-prone skins.

 You can buy topical creams from your local pharmacy that can help your skin reduce the inflammation and redness.
 These over the counter creams tend to only help stage one and two.

 Antibiotics are often prescribed to people who have stage three and four.
 It helps to tackle the inflammation that is happening in the skin and will help reduce the redness.

 – Fatema Mernissi

 There is no scientific evidence to prove that you can prevent this skin condition.
 All that you can do is avoid the trigger points, have a doctor look at your skin if you feel like you have stage three or four and keep up with looking after your skin.

 Just because you cannot prevent it, does not mean that you cannot keep it under control.
 People who use products that are for Rosacea-prone skin and have a healthy diet say that their skin looks healthier and is not as painful.

 Know you know how it starts, who is at risk, what to avoid and how to reduce redness of rosacea.

 You need to make sure that you keep your skin moisturized at all times using best moisturizers for rosacea to ensure that you get the best results.
 Avoid products that have alcohol or perfumes.